LocationSantiago Metropolitan Region, Chile

 EngineerJaime Lira M

-From the architect.
+Text description provided by the architects.
 The training facilities of the Santiago Fire brigade are located in the suburban area of the Metropolitan Region, where the volunteer firefighters receive special training, as well as carrying out sports and other recreational activities.

 The first variable facing the project was the climate, since the place has sparse vegetation and most training activities take place outdoors, where shade was an essential and scarce commodity.